Kopano-dev/kopano-core/doc/Database_structure.md

 ## syncedmessages

-Is used in restricted ICS (when we can't use the journal) - sync only the last 4 weeks is an example.
+Is used in restricted ICS (when we cannot use the journal) - sync only the last 4 weeks is an example.
 This represents the messages that have been sent to a mobile. only for z-push